systembugtj/systembugtj.github.io/_posts/2018-03-04-azure-databse-import-from-backup.markdown

 tags: [Azure, database, SQLServer] # add tag
 ---

-# Create a azure database server
+# Create an azure database server, don't create database.

-# Upload *.backpac to Azure Blob if don't have, create one
+# Upload *.backpac to Azure Blob if don't have it, create one

 # Use import database select *.backpac from the Blob

-# Select Chinese_PRC_CS_AS for collation
+# Select Chinese_PRC_CS_AS for collation if your database is using chinese character